Walther Gerlach: During World War II

+Post-war era

 Upon Gerlach's return to Germany in 1946, he became a visiting professor at the University of Bonn.
 From 1948, he became an ordinarius professor of experimental physics and director of the physics department at the University of Munich, a position he held until 1957.
 He was also rector of the university from 1948 to 1951.

 From 1949 to 1951, Gerlach was the founding president of the Fraunhofer-Gesellschaft, which promotes applied sciences.
 From 1949 to 1961, he was the vice-president of the Deutsche Gemeinschaft zur Erhaltung und Förderung der Forschung (German Association for the Support and Advancement of Scientific Research); also known in short as the Deutsche Forschungs-Gemeinschaft (DFG), previously the Notgemeinschaft der Deutschen Wissenschaft.

 In 1957, Gerlach was a co-signer of the Göttingen Manifesto, which was against rearming the Federal Republic of Germany with atomic weapons.